Calathea crocata (Eternal Flame Plant) Indoor Care; Watering, Pruning, Propagation, Problems

 Why are the leaves on my Calathea crocata turning brown?

-The main causes of brown leaves on your Calathea crocata are inconsistent watering, temperature stress, hot sunlight, and aging.
+The main causes of brown leaves on your Calathea crocata are inconsistent watering, temperature stress, hot sunlight, aging among others.

 How to fix it